 All Zoom Phone users can make and receive calls using the Zoom desktop client or mobile app.
 You can provision and assign devices to users who require a desk phone.
-Zoom Phone supports several models from Yealink, Polycom, and Cisco.
+Zoom Phone supports several models from Yealink, Polycom, Cisco, and AudioCodes.

 After setting up your users and numbers, you can configure global Zoom Phone settings like email notifications, audio while connecting, and default business hours.
 You can also change policy settings to enable or disable certain Zoom Phone settings.

 During the initial setup, Zoom Phone creates a main auto receptionist for your main company number.
 The main auto receptionist answers calls using a personalized recording then routes calls.
 Get started by setting business hours and routing options for your main auto receptionist.

 After setting up your phone users, direct phone numbers, and desk phones, you can set up these advanced features that organize your phone users and modify how calls are handled in your organization.

 Auto Receptionists and Integrated Voice Response (IVR)

 Auto receptionists answer calls with a personalized recording and routes calls to a phone user, or call queue.
 You can set up an auto receptionist to route to an IVR system to provide callers with several routing options.